chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.utf8.md

 ### Population Trajectory

-The predicted spawning output (in millions of eggs) is given in Table \ref{tab:timeseries} and plotted in Figure \ref{fig:ssb}.
-The estimated spawning output decreases sharply in the mid-1970s reaching a low around 2000.
-The spawning output slowly increases between 2000 - 2010 with the rate of population growth increasing after 2011 as fish from recent strong classes begin to mature.
+The predicted spawning output (in millions of eggs) is given in Table \ref{tab:timeseries} and shown in Figure \ref{fig:ssb}.
+The estimated spawning output decreases sharply in the late-1970s and continues to decline until reaching low levels in the late-1990s.
+The spawning output slowly increases between 2000 - 2010 with the rate of population growth increasing after 2011 as fish from recent strong year-classes begin to mature.
 The estimate of total biomass over time is shown in Figure \ref{fig:tot-bio}.

-The model estimates that the spawning output relative the unfished equilibrium spawning output declined below the management limit of 25 percent around 1983 and remained below the limit until 2016 (Figure \ref{fig:depl}).
-The relative stock status at the start of 2021 is estimated to be below the rockfish relative biomass target of 40 percent (0.3) but above the management threshold of 25 percent.
+The model estimates that the spawning output relative the unfished equilibrium spawning output declined below the management limit of 25 percent around 1984 and remained below the limit until 2015 (Figure \ref{fig:depl}).
+The estimated relative stock status of 39.3 percent at the start of 2021 is just below the rockfish relative biomass management target of 40 percent.

 <!--chapter:end:33results.Rmd-->